 - We regularly advise a major card issuer on creating and implementing policies to comply with complex aspects of the Credit CARD Act of 2009 and the amended Regulation Z.

 - We advised a major peer-to-peer lending website on compliance with state and federal consumer protection and credit laws and the structuring, negotiation, and documentation of payments and banking agreements.

 - We advised a large financial institution on a possible new lending product, including all issues related to disclosures and marketing, as well as legal, regulatory, and reputational risks.

 - We advised a large financial institution on compliance requirements related to launching a prepaid card program.

 - We advised a major Internet service provider on consumer compliance issues and compliance with Payment Card Industry Data Security Standards.

 - We advised a large card issuer on the new authorities of state attorneys general under the Consumer Financial Protection Act of 2010.

 Our team is deep, diverse, and knowledgeable.
 More importantly, by virtue of long experience in this area, as well as extensive experience within both federal agencies and major financial institutions, we can be efficient about identifying and prioritizing issues, and can communicate about these issues effectively–and in a non-inflammatory way–with both regulators and in-house counsel and compliance professionals.

-Our team includes Bob Birnbaum, formerly the general counsel of a major card issuer, as well as other former in-house lawyers at major financial institutions and former regulators.
+Our team includes several former in-house lawyers at major financial institutions and former regulators.
 These individuals and our other team members have long experience working with the federal agencies mentioned above, as well as with the FTC, NCUA, the Treasury, OFAC, FinCEN and various House and Senate committees, including the House Financial Services and Senate Banking Committees.